octaviodesalvatore/challenge/README.md

 # Challenge Repository Searcher

 ## Install dependencies

 ```
 yarn
 ```

 ## Server with localhost

 ```
 yarn start
 ```

 ### In case of need more than 60 requests per hour

-In the function found in ReportContext, add or generate a Github Personal access tokens
+In the function found in RepotContext, add or generate a Github Personal access tokens
 Example:

 ```